SR80-app/SR80-Manuals/user-manual.md

 The first screen — **Set Up This Device** — asks whether this is a **Shop iPad** or **My Personal Phone**:

-- **Shop iPad** — the iPad belongs to the shop (front counter, tech station, or admin iPad).
+- **Shop iPad** — the iPads belongs to the shop (front counter, tech station, or admin iPad).
 Setup is gated by an admin PIN, and you pick a role for it.
 The rest of this section walks through that path.
 - **My Personal Phone** — you're an employee installing the app on your own iPhone or iPad.
 Setup is gated by a 6-digit enrollment code that an admin generates for you.
 See [Personal Phone Setup (BYOD)](#personal-phone-setup-byod) for that flow.

 If you tapped Shop iPad, continue with Step 1 below.